txjhawk/framework/README.md

 }
 ```

-After running command "composer install" you should get.
+After running command "composer install" you should get somthing similar to this.

 ```sh
     - src/